dmoralestech2/Java-Writings2/Java_Lambda.md

 }
 ```

-And then you remove the function name and everything before that, like so
+And then you remove the function name and everything before that, like so:
 ```Java
 \\ A primitive lambda - which is not too far away from the real thing!
 (String name) {